• Skip to primary navigation

 Ingredient spotlight: What is bulgur wheat?

-Bulgur is a grain made from durum wheat, and specifically cracked durum wheat.
+Bulgur is a grain made from durum wheat, specifically cracked durum wheat.
 It's mostly known from bulgur recipes like tabbouleh or kibbeh, both Middle Eastern dishes.

 Most bulgur wheat you buy is partially cooked, which means it can be cooked and rehydrated fairly quickly - just scroll down for instructions on how to cook bulgur for salad.